top of page

 1966

-Troy Boys Club allowed girls to attend specialized programming for the first time.
-Later that year, the main facility of the Club was dedicated in downtown Troy and continues to be used today.
+• Troy Boys Club allows girls to attend specialized programming for the first time.

 1963